baychub/cb-gsg/Getting-Started.md

 2. Connect the router to the internet.
 3. Power on the router before connecting other devices.

-	RSP sensor units need a DHCP server when they start up.
+	RSP sensor units need a DHCP server when they start up to get an IP address and communicate with the RSP Controller application.

 4. Connect each RSP sensor to a PoE+ port on the switch.
 5. Connect the PoE+ switch to the router and power on the switch.